GaloisInc/cryfsm/README.md

 a matrix with exactly one `1` in it.
 Without knowing anything more, this would not tell you much about the meaning of the evaluation; the `outputs` field describes the connection between which entry of the result matrix is `1` and what the original function outputs.
-At a high level, it does this by giving a distinguished input to the original function in each position; any input which leads to a `1` in that position evaluates to the same thing as the distinguished input.
-In particular, the `outputs` field contains a matrix of strings with as many rows as the matrices in the first step and as many columns as the matrices in the last step.
+Specifically, if there is a `1` in row `r` and column `c` of the result matrix, then the string in row `r` and column `c` of `outputs` gives the cryptol value output by the original function.

 [//]: # (TODO: too much English, use formatting to make this more vgrep-able)